-This is EDC's eleventh report pursuant to this law.
-EDC appreciates this opportunity to report to the Council on EDC's economic development programs and on the results of its efforts.
-EDC believes that this report demonstrates how critical EDC's efforts are toward rebuilding and expanding New York City's economic base by stimulating job growth and business expansion.
+EDC appreciates this opportunity to provide information on one of its key economic development services.
+EDC believes that this report demonstrates how critical its financial assistance efforts are toward rebuilding and expanding New York City's economic base by stimulating investment, job growth and business expansion.
+The typical company investment included in this report would have been delayed, abandoned or made outside New York City but for the intervention and support of EDC.